1. Home

 Satellite View of Transition Center of St. Louis

-The Transition Center of St. Louis in St. Louis, MO, focuses on successful offender reintegration into society, crucial for effective crime control.
+The Transition Center of St. Louis located at 1621 N 1st St St. Louis, MO, focuses on successful offender reintegration into society, crucial for effective crime control.
 With high recidivism rates, evidence-based practices tailor programs for medium to high-risk individuals, reducing repeat offenses.
 Reentry and Treatment Centers offer structured environments and various programs aiding rehabilitation and community reconnection efforts.
-Collaborating with the St. Louis Sheriff's Department, the Missouri Department of Corrections, and sometimes the Federal Bureau of Prisons, comprehensive reentry services prioritize education, substance abuse treatment, and workforce development.
+Collaborating with the St. Louis Sheriff's Department, the Missouri Department of Corrections, and sometimes the US Marshal Service/Federal Bureau of Prisons, comprehensive reentry services prioritize education, substance abuse treatment, and workforce development.
 Facilities assist officers in monitoring compliance and serve as alternatives to pretrial detention, considering cost-effectiveness and reducing overcrowding.
 Emphasizing individual needs, family support, and community integration, the center aims for holistic support, empowering successful reintegration.

 In 2017, the Missouri Department of Corrections transformed an aging community release center into the remodeled Transition Center of St. Louis, providing housing and programming to men under community supervision.